tpscrpt/time_formatter/README.md

 # Time Formatter in Dart
-This library takes UNIX timestamps and converts them to pretty, human-readable time formats.
+This library takes UNIX (milliseconds) timestamps and converts them to pretty, human-readable time formats.

 ## Using
 Add the package to your pubspec.yaml